|Nutrition Facts (per serving)|

 "I was excited to try this drink because I love the spiced apple cider sold at cider mills in the fall.
 It was easy to put together and used spices I already had in my pantry.
 I let it simmer in the crock pot while we shoveled and sled.
 Everyone loved this, even the picky kids." —Carrie Parente

 Gather the ingredients.

-Combine the apple cider, brown sugar, ground cloves, ground allspice, cinnamon sticks, and the orange studded with 5 whole cloves in a 4- to 5-quart slow cooker.
+Combine apple cider, brown sugar, ground cloves, ground allspice, cinnamon sticks, orange, orange, and cloves in a 4- to 5-quart slow cooker.

-Cover the crockpot and cook on low for 2 to 3 hours, stirring occasionally.
+Cover crock pot and cook on low for 2 to 3 hours, stirring occasionally.

 Serve in mugs, garnished with star anise, if using, and enjoy.